Obtain the skill for creating precise diagrams of the terms essential for the success of your initiatives.

 - Why must a subtype have the same primary key as its supertype?

-Part 7: Determining the optimal use of generic concepts
+Module 5: Determining the optimal use of generic concepts

 Abstraction is a technique for redefining business terms into more generic concepts such as Party and Event.
 This module will explain abstraction and cover where it is most useful.
-You will be able to answer the following questions by the end of this section:
+You will be able to answer the following questions by the end of this module:

 - What is abstraction and at what point in the modeling process should it be applied?